litec-lectures/litec-workspace/setup/01_GitSetup.md

    - first command `cd ~` (change directory) switches you to your home directory
    - 2nd command `mkdir` (make directory) creates a new folder in your home directory called `repos` (short for repositories)
    - 3rd command `cd repos` switches to the repos directory
-   - 4th commanf `git clone ...` copies/clones this repository you are currently looking at to your computer in the folder `repos`
+   - 4th command `git clone ...` copies/clones this repository you are currently looking at to your computer in the folder `repos`

 2. After the last step a small github window should pop up asking for your credentials, and you fill out the empty field with your personal access token (hopefully still in the clipboard!).
 If you no longer have your token, you just need to create a new one (follow steps above).
 3. Finally!
 Now we are really DONE!